 The Ex-Com meets the first Tuesday of every month at 7:30 pm, Athens Pizza House, 1341 Clairmont Rd., Decatur.
 Members are invited to attend and bring their ideas.
 Please contact an ExCom member for more information.

-Now is a good time to contact your state senator and state representative, for they are just gearing up for the upcoming session – three were just elected on Dec.
-3. Any contact is good: in person, by telephone, FAX, E-Mail, or letter – hand written is powerful.
+Now is a good time to contact your state senator and state representative, as they hurriedly work on legislation.
+Any contact is good: in person, by telephone, FAX, Email, or letter – hand written is powerful.

 Refreshments at 7:00 PM.
 Program begins 7:30 PM.